timothychangke/GPTimeless/README.md

 You'll receive a spoken response from the bot, thanks to AWS Polly.
 Enjoy seamless communication with ChatGPT .

-## Feedback:
-We welcome feedback from users and developers to improve the functionality and usability of the Voice-Text AI Bot.
-Please feel free to submit any suggestions or report any issues to [Your Contact Information/Email].
-Thank you for your support!

 ## Files

 In the root folder, you can type in `npm start`